MLTSHP/mltshp/README.md

 no password.
 If you want to mark any of your user accounts as paid users, find them in the `user` table and set their `is_paid` value to `1` and their `stripe_plan_id` column value to `mltshp-double`.

-## Compiling Sass

-You can run a Sass Watch command, which will automatically recompile the CSS whenever a change is detected to the Sass files using:

-    $ make sass-watch

 ## Logs and Data